 Perhaps more inspiring than the old-world charm of the villa, is the story of its owners, Sunita and Amarjeet.
 They started their corporate careers much like anyone you or I know, but almost impulsively quit them one day to invest their life savings to restore this colonial home in the mountains – making it what might be Mussoorie’s only self-sustainable home.
 So many of us dream and talk about doing something like this, but when you meet someone who actually did it, you are bound to reminisce about your own forgotten dreams.

-Eco efforts: While restoring Bethany, Sunita and Amarjeet creatively ensured that every single beam of wood and stone was recycled.
+Sustainable travel: While restoring Bethany, Sunita and Amarjeet creatively ensured that every single beam of wood and stone was recycled.
 The house is powered with solar energy, and on sunny days, delicious food is whipped up in an outdoor solar cooker, using ingredients grown in the organic garden or sourced locally.
 Rainwater is collected and re-used in this water-starved region.

 Getaway Jungle Camp

 Where: Across Sattal River – Kumaon

 I don’t camp often, but the idea of spending a night at Getaway Jungle Camp in a secluded forest valley, without electricity or connectivity, was too good to resist – and one I’m never going to forget.
 To get here, we had to cross the Sattal lake by boat and take a long walk through the woods.
 When night fell, we went on a hike in the eerily silent forest, and later lit a bonfire, hearing stories from the village staff about their wildlife encounters in these parts.